California UPS Truck Accident Lawyers

 Trailer Sways Or Fishtailing Accidents

 UPS also uses tractor-trailers for large-scale deliveries between its distribution centers.
 Compared to typical passenger vehicles, these UPS trucks have a much higher center of gravity when fully loaded.
 Trailers with high central gravity are more prone to swaying when driving through winding roads or steering away from an obstacle at the last second.
-These unexpected movements can trigger a flurry of panic among nearby drivers, potentially resulting in an accident.
+These unexpected movements can cause nearby drivers to react suddenly, potentially resulting in an accident.
 Trailer sway can lead to catastrophic injuries, especially on high-speed highways.

 Cargo Shifts